EvermeshSolutions/putsbox/README.md

 ### Production

-In production (Heroku), PutsReq runs on mLab sandbox, with a storage of 496 MB.
+In production (Heroku), PutsBox runs on mLab sandbox, with a storage of 500 MB.
 For avoiding getting exceeding the capacity, the `emails` collection must be converted into capped collections.

 ```
 db.runCommand({ "convertToCapped": "emails",  size: 20000000 });